-If the recent good weather has got you craving some time by the sea, why not book a stay at one of these beach-side hotels for later in the summer?
+Craving some time by the sea?
+Why not book a stay at one of these beach-side hotels for later in the summer?

 With hotels getting ready to reopen on July 20 and with the scorching weather we've been having, a break where you can stay right beside the beach sounds pretty perfect.
 Luckily, with Ireland's expansive coastline we have plenty to choose from.